-by Greg King on February 29, 2012 in Network-Attached Storage
+by Greg King on February 29, 2012 in Networking, Software, Storage

 Despite the importance of keeping our personal data safe, many forego setting themselves up with a solid solution that can come to the rescue in the event of a disaster.
 NAS boxes can be a bit pricy, however, and not to mention restrictive.
 That problem is solved with FreeNAS, a perfect start to your DIY storage solution.

 Setting up FreeNAS is simple but does require a basic understanding of networks.
 The FreeNAS team has made the process as simple as possible but with any system setup, user interaction is required.
 Another benefit of FreeNAS is its low system requirements.
 Almost any x86 or x64 CPU will work and according to the FreeNAS team, but a builders primary focus should be on maximizing system memory.
 If a user decides that they want to use the ZFS file system, it is recommended that they have at least 6GB of usable memory.
 When FreeNAS boots up, it loads the operating system into system memory, using up 2GB.
 Because of this, 8GB of total RAM is recommended.

 Data redundancy is an important feature to account for when building a FreeNAS box.
 With this in mind, FreeNAS supports the following RAID configurations: